lawrenceslng/Async_Video_Chat/notes.md

 play button instead of autoplay    - ryan

-after creating account, must logout before logging back in to be able to search for friends
+after creating account, must logout before logging back in to be able to search for friends - fixed

+if no friends, user cannot post because it is defined as not a complete form

+search results in discover auto deletes after adding 1 friend